EchterAlsFake/PySide6-to-Android/README.md

    sudo pacman -Syu base-devel android-tools android-udev clang jdk17-openjdk llvm openssl cmake
    ```

+# PySide6 modification (Important)

+We need to modify the PySide6 build script to fix some things.
+Don't worry it's easy.

+1) Go into your virtual environment to the PySide6 folder (e.g: venv/lib/python3.11/site-packages/PySide6/scripts/)
+2) Edit the `android_deploy.py` file.
+3) Search for the line: `logging.info("[DEPLOY] Running buildozer deployment")`
+4) Above this line write this: `input("Modify your buildozer.spec now")`

+Done :)

 ### Android SDK and NDK
 3. Automate the SDK and NDK setup by creating and executing a bash script.